Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 1. If you click **Edit**, you will be able to add a middle name to the current person.

 	![Middle Name edition](images/middle-name-edition.png?raw=true "Middle Name edition")

+>**Note:** Additionally, you can deploy this application to Windows Azure Web Sites following [Appendix B: Publishing an ASP.NET MVC 4 Application using Web Deploy](#AppendixB).

 ---